 Demonstrations of the machines can be seen weekly in CHM’s IBM 1401 Demo Lab.

 The PDP-1 restoration project began in fall 2003 and was fully restored by fall 2005.
 Over the course of the restoration, the team retrieved the data from the main memory, restored all peripherals, and successfully ran vintage programs, including SpaceWar!, one of the first computer games.

 Demonstrations of the machine can be seen in CHM’s PDP-1 Demo Lab.

-In 2002, the Magnetic Disk Heritage Center began restoration of the IBM 350 RAMAC, the world’s first disk drive system.
+In 2002 the Magnetic Disk Heritage Center began restoration of the IBM 350 RAMAC, the world’s first disk drive system.
 Al Hoagland, one of the original design team members of the RAMAC, led the project in collaboration with Santa Clara University.
-In 2005, the RAMAC restoration project relocated to the Computer History Museum where efforts to restore the drive for public display continue.
+In 2005 the RAMAC restoration project relocated to CHM and is now demonstrated to the public in Revolution: The First 2000 Years of Computing.